Sunny8747/UNIST_SP_OS/README.md

 # UNIST_SP_OS

-Studied at Univ System Programming and OS
+- Studied at UNIST System Programming and OS